francoisschwarzentruber/gnn_verification/z3_flow/README.md

 ### Flow for Z3 SMT solver
-Formal verification of Aggregation-Convolution-Readout Graph Neural Networks using SMT (Z3)[6]
+Formal verification of Aggregation-Convolution-Readout Graph Neural Networks using SMT (Z3)[6].

-Here we have a flow of the programms that e are using to have:
+Here we have a flow of the programms that we are using to have:

 Python programm -[generate]-> Z3 programm -[parse]-> Z3 solver -[obtain]-> Results SAT or non SAT.